lexi-lambda/lexi-lambda.github.io/_src/posts/2016-08-11-climbing-the-infinite-ladder-of-abstraction.md

 }
 ```

 This is a bit of a cheap example, given that Java getters and setters are something of a programming language punching bag at this point, but I really did write them, and I really did get frustrated by them!
-I learned object-oriented design patterns, and I poured over books, forum threads, blog posts, and Stack Overflow questions about how to structure code to prevent spaghetti, but no matter how hard I tried, I kept having to type things that looked suspiciously similar to each other.
+I learned object-oriented design patterns, and I pored over books, forum threads, blog posts, and Stack Overflow questions about how to structure code to prevent spaghetti, but no matter how hard I tried, I kept having to type things that looked suspiciously similar to each other.

 It was really quite frustrating, because no matter how I approached the problem, I ended up with a boilerplate-heavy mess.
 The *whole reason* I got started programming was to avoid this sort of thing, so what could I do?
 Well, it became increasingly obvious to me that Java had to go, and I needed to try something else.
 I started learning two very different programming languages, JavaScript and Objective-C, and I liked them both, for different reasons.